-The reserve is therefore held in an instant access deposit account with NatWest currently earning interest at 0.01%.
+The reserve is therefore held in an instant access deposit account with NatWest currently earning interest well below the rate of inflation.

 Trustees periodically review their investment policy and liaise with the Head of Operations and Head of Finance and Resources of the Students Association regarding the management of OUSET's funds.